lanl/Architector/README.md

     "full_min_dist_cutoff":3.5,

     ######### "Secondary Solvation Shell" parameters #########
-    "add_secondary_solv_species":False, # Whether or not to add "secondary solvation shell"
+    "add_secondary_shell_species":False, # Whether or not to add "secondary solvation shell"
-    "secondary_solv_n_conformers": 1, # Number of lowest-energy Architector conformers on which add "secondary solvation shell"
+    "secondary_shell_n_conformers": 1, # Number of lowest-energy Architector conformers on which add "secondary solvation shell"
     "species_list":['water']*3, # Pass a list of species (preferred) - here 3 water will be added.
     "species_smiles":'O', # Can also specify multiple copies of single species with this and next line:
     "n_species":3, # ---->>> and this!